-Elective time is devoted to either additional clinical rotations or a combination of additional clinical rotations and research scholarly activity at the discretion of the fellow in consultation with the fellowship program director and Gastrointestinal/Genitourinary Imaging Fellowship coordinator.
+Elective time is devoted to either additional clinical rotations or a combination of additional clinical rotations and research-related scholarly activity at your discretion in consultation with the fellowship program director and the Gastrointestinal/Genitourinary Imaging Fellowship coordinator.

-As a fellow in our program, you will attend all radiology conferences, relevant to Gastrointestinal/Genitourinary Imaging including monthly abdominal imaging conference and weekly Wednesday afternoon Gastrointestinal/Genitourinary case conference.
+Fellows attend all radiology conferences relevant to Gastrointestinal/Genitourinary Imaging, including monthly abdominal imaging conference and weekly Wednesday afternoon Gastrointestinal/Genitourinary case conferences.
 You are also encouraged to attend Gastrointestinal/Genitourinary interest group conferences.

-You will supervise residents in the performance of abdominal imaging examinations, prior to review with supervising staff radiologists.
-To augment your teaching role, you will presenter at a minimum of two Gastrointestinal/Genitourinary Imaging conferences for radiology residents.
+You supervise residents in the performance of abdominal imaging examinations, prior to review with supervising staff radiologists.
+To augment this teaching role, you present a minimum of two Gastrointestinal/Genitourinary Imaging conferences for radiology residents.

 To ensure that you acquire adequate knowledge and develop the appropriate technical skills to meet program expectations, your performance is monitored carefully throughout the program.
 You are formally evaluated by your supervising faculty members on a regular basis and meet with the program director to review these evaluations.
 In addition, you regularly evaluate the faculty to ensure that your educational goals are being met.